Koki Niwa: 2012: Breakthrough

 By 2012, the 17-year-old world junior champion was gaining widespread attention.
 His breakthrough came at the 2012 Asian Olympic Qualification Tournament where he overcame world ranked No. 1 Ma Long and became the inaugural Asian player in the sport to qualify for the Olympics.
 Partnering with Kenta Matsudaira, Niwa overcame the Chinese pair of Wang Hao and Zhou Yu to win the 2012 World Tour Polish Open doubles title.

 2013

 Niwa qualified for the 2013 World Table Tennis Championships seeded 15.
-He reached the fourth round in the men's singles event before being defeated by Ma Long.
-He partnered Kenta Matsudaira in the doubles event and reached the third round before losing to compatriots Jun Mizutani and Seiya Kishikawa.
+He reached the fourth round in men's singles event before being defeated by Ma Long.
+He partnered Kenta Matsudaira in the doubles event and reached the third round before losing to compatriots, Jun Mizutani and Seiya Kishikawa.